JonoCX/jonocx.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science PhD student in my final year at the <a href="https://www.cs.manchester.ac.uk/">University of Manchester</a>, UK, and <a href="https://www.bbc.co.uk/rd">BBC Research &
+I'm a doctoral researcher (final year) at the <a href="https://www.cs.manchester.ac.uk/">University of Manchester</a>, UK, and <a href="https://www.bbc.co.uk/rd">BBC Research &
 Development</a> with research interests in Data Science, Human-Computer Interaction, and Recommender Systems.

 PhD